brookisme/ng_on_rails/README.md

 ```
 "rails_service.js.erb" calls the `locals_to_json` helper method to automatically turn instance variables into json.
 Here `ng_data` is a local rails variable used to customize how this is converted.
 This will be discussed in detail [below](#locals_to_json).

-* Your angular views(partials) should be placed in app/views/angular_app.
+* Your angular views and partials should be placed in your\_app/app/views/angular_app.
 This solution is discussed in a handfull of places including [here](http://stackoverflow.com/questions/12116476/rails-static-html-template-files-in-the-asset-pipeline-and-caching-in-developmen), but the key parts are:
 ```ruby
 # routes.rb
 scope :angular_app do